MicrosoftDocs/AdaptiveCards/AdaptiveCards/create/TextFeatures.md

 ### Markdown Example

-The below payload would render like this:
+The below payload would render something like this:

 ![markdown screenshot](../content/markdown.png)

 ```json